-5 questions to ask before buying a laptop for school and uni
+5 questions to ask before buying a laptop for uni

 First things first – are you Apple, Windows or Google?

 You need to figure out which operating system is best for you.
 You might have a favourite that you’ll never stray from, but if you’re not sure, here’s a quick who’s who:

 - Microsoft Windows: Word and Excel are as familiar as your slippers and the controls and layout are easy to get your head around.
 It gives you a huge range of laptops from the big names.

 - Mac OS X: Only runs on Apple computers, which are loved by creatives and cool kids and perfect for Adobe Creative Cloud.
 But Macs are equally handy with Word.

 - Chrome: Built around Google services like Docs, Drive and Gmail and runs on lightweight Chromebook laptops.
 You work online rather than on software downloaded to your laptop.

 Now that’s sorted, here are 5 questions to ask…